hmrc/sbt-compile-sass/README.md

 # sbt-compile-sass

-This is a placeholder README.md for a new repository
+This was a proof of concept, it is being developed further at https://github.com/hmrc/sbt-sass-compiler

 ### License